ameerulislam/DataEngineering/coursera - Inroduction to Data Engineering/Week 2.5 ETL_ELT_DataPipeline.md

 In the ELT process, extracted data is first loaded into the target system, and transformations are applied in the target system.
 The destination system for an ELT pipeline is most likely a data lake, though it can also be a data warehouse.
 ELT is a relatively new technology powered by cloud technologies.

 Why do we need an ELT process?
-ELT is useful for processing large sets of unstructured and non-relational data.
-It is ideal for data lakes where transformations on the data are applied once the raw data is loaded into the data lake.
+ELT is useful for processing large sets of **unstructured and non-relational data.** It is ideal for data lakes where transformations on the data are applied once the raw data is loaded into the data lake.
 The ELT process has several advantages.

-Since the raw data is delivered directly to the destination system rather than a staging environment, this shortens the cycle between extraction and delivery.
-ELT paired with a data lake allows you to ingest volumes of raw data as immediately as the data becomes available.
-Compared to the ETL process, ELT affords greater flexibility to analysts and data scientists for exploratory data analytics.
-ELT transforms only that data which is required for a particular analysis so it can be leveraged for multiple use cases.
-In the ETL process, the entire structure of the data in the warehouse may need to be modified if it is not suited for a new use case.
+Since the raw data is delivered directly to the destination system rather than a staging environment, this shortens the cycle between extraction and delivery. **ELT paired with a data lake allows you to ingest volumes of raw data as immediately as the data becomes available.**

+Compared to the ETL process, ELT affords greater flexibility to analysts and data scientists for exploratory data analytics. **ELT transforms only that data which is required for a particular analysis so it can be leveraged for multiple use cases.** In the ETL process, the entire structure of the data in the warehouse may need to be modified if it is not suited for a new use case.
 ELT is more suited to work with Big Data.

 It’s common to see the terms ETL or ELT and data pipelines used interchangeably.
+And although both move data from source to destination,

+## Data pipeline
-And although both move data from source to destination, data pipeline is a broader term that encompasses the entire journey of moving data from one system to another, of which ETL and ELT may be subsets.
-Data pipelines can be architected for batch processing, for streaming data, and a combination of batch and streaming data.
+is a broader term that encompasses the entire journey of moving data from one system to another, **of which ETL and ELT may be subsets.** Data pipelines can be architected for
+- batch processing,
+- for streaming data,
+- and a combination of batch and streaming data.
 In the case of streaming data, data processing or transformation, happens in a continuous flow.
 This is particularly useful for data that needs constant updating, such as data from a sensor monitoring traffic.

 A data pipeline is a high performing system that supports both long-running batch queries and smaller interactive queries.
-The destination for a data pipeline is typically a data lake, although data may also be loaded to different target destinations, such as another application or a visualization tool.
-There are a number of data pipeline solutions available, most popular among them being Apache Beam, AirFlow, and DataFlow.
-In this video, we learned about some of the different data movement approaches—the ETL (or Extract, Transfer, and Load process) and ELT (or the Extract, Load, and Transform process).
+The destination for a data pipeline is typically a data lake,

+although data may also be loaded to different target destinations, such as another application or a visualization tool.
+There are a number of data pipeline solutions available, most popular among them being
+- Apache Beam,
+- AirFlow, and
+- DataFlow.

+In this video, we learned about some of the different data movement approaches—the ETL (or Extract, Transfer, and Load process) and
+ELT (or the Extract, Load, and Transform process).
 We also learned about Data Pipelines, encompassing the complete journey of data from one system to another.